aws-samples/amazon-managed-service-for-apache-flink-examples/infrastructure/AutoScaling/README.md

       5. *Evaluation Period for Metric*: Period to be used in minutes for the evaluation for scaling in or out (Example: 5)
       6. *Number of Data points to Trigger Alarm*: Number of Data Points (60 seconds each data point) during Evaluation Period where Metric has to be over threshold for rule to be in Alarm State.
 (Example: 2 This would mean that alarm would trigger if during a 5 minute window, 2 data points are above threshold)
+      7. Waiting time for Application to finish updating (Seconds)
       7. *Grace Period for Alarm*: Time given in seconds to application after scaling to have alarms go to OK status (Example: 120)
    3. **Scale In/Out Configuration:**